jameskimmel/opinions_about_tech_stuff/TimeMachine backup performance comparisons.md

 Old TimeMachine setup:
 My old setup was a TimeMachine backup my TrueNAS system over 10GBit/s SMB.
 The TrueNAS system has a 48TB pool (8 drives in a RAIDZ2 and special vdev mirror for metadata performance).
 Inital backup time -> unknown
 Second run without any changes -> 20min
-Third run with a 90% full disk -> can't simulate that conclusion -> I don't know why it takes so long.
+Third run with a 90% full disk -> can't simulate that
+conclusion -> I don't know why it takes so long.
 SMB is a complicated beast, maybe there are some bottlenecks there.
 TrueNAS shows no CPU usage, no disk busy nothing.
 Same goes for the macMini.
 So I don't know where the bottleneck is, I just know it is very slow but also easy on the system.

 HDD:
 Lacie Porsche Design 2TB SSD 2,5" HDD with USB 3.0.
 Inital backup time -> 21min
 Second run without any changes -> 1min 22s
 Third run with a 90% full disk -> 1min 30s
 conclusion -> Even a cheap and slow HDD is way better than my old SMB solution.
 It is perfectly fine performance wise, although 1min is not nothing when started every hour.

 SSD:
 Kingston XS1000 1TB SSD with USB 3.0
 Inital backup time -> 6min 27s
 Second run without any changes -> 23s
 Third run with a 90% full disk -> 25s
 conclusion -> This is it!
 This is the perfect solution for a TimeMachine Backup!

+TLDR: TimeMachine backups to local APFS disks are way faster than to a network drive.